When a sweet connection matters so much.

 ___________________________________________________________________________

-This brings me to a point I want to make about the importance of the physical expression of connection.
+This brings me to a point I want to make about the importance of creating connection using Eye Contact

 Fortunately, for me I was raised to look people in the eye when speaking with them.
 It feels natural and comfortable.
-Not so much for many people I’ve noticed.
+Not so much for many people I’ve observed.

-Not too long ago, I met with a coach who works with senior leaders on business strategy.
-Having a conversation with him over Zoom, I found it disconcerting that he hadn’t made eye contact with me.
-Afterward, I reached out in email to mention the lack of connection using eye contact.
-I offered to help because I believed it was a technical issue with his set up.
+I met a coach who works with senior leaders on business strategy in a conversation over Zoom, I found it disconcerting that he hadn’t made eye contact with me.
+Afterward, I reached out in email to mention the lack of connection using eye contact and I offered to help him because I believed it was a technical issue with his set up.
 “I’m not good with eye contact”, he said to me.
 Shocking.
-Formerly a senior leader at a global bank and now a coach with no eye contact.

 Yearly, I work with a group of Graduate exchange students from Africa.
-Holding eye contact is an issue for them.
+Holding eye contact is an issue for them in their culture.
 We practice.
 I give them strategies for remaining at ease and in comfort while holding the connection.
 Another win.

 What to do?
 It’s not about staring.
 That would feel like stalking.
 It’s about showing interest.
 It’s about giving attention and taking attention.
 It’s about allowing the energy to flow to and from you and the other person (people).
 Try it.
 Take time to carefully build it and then it becomes more comfortable.